Summer Programs 2025

 .

-Suzuki Summer Programs
+Suzuki Summer Workshop

 Our annual Suzuki camps are a highlight of the summer for Suzuki families, and we are pleased to offer unique opportunities for students and parents to be immersed in a nurturing, musical environment.
 Our day camps take place in our spacious facility, which is surrounded by beautiful parks, playgrounds and a public pool.

-Suzuki Summer Camp & Piano Teacher Training Unit3
+Suzuki Summer Camp & Piano Teacher Training Unit 3

 July 2 – 6, 2025